UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

 * Use the debugger to inspect and change variable values
 * Perform basic arithmetic

+# Perspective
+If this is your first time programming, do not be surprised if you struggle with some of the content in this lab.
+You may notice that it takes you longer than others.
+This is absolutely fine.

+> Learning to program is a long game, and is sometimes compared to learning a spoken language.
+It *needs* time and a lot of practice.
+You might even say brain neurons need time to prune and connect, so give your brain time to assimilate, and be kind to yourself if you are struggling.

+It is quite normal to struggle.
+Get what you can from these labs.
+Getting lots of sleep helps.

+Even by the end of the course, the expectation in a programming job would be that you are still a *junior developer*.

 ## Writing to the Console

 Without input or output, a computer cannot fulfill a useful function.